RosneBurgerworks/rosnebot-logbot/README.md

 2. Git clone this repo
 3. Make private.json by using private.example.json
 4. Run "npm install" to install all required packages as well as pm2
-5. Run the script using command "pm2 start logbot1.js"
+5. Run the script using command "node logbot1.js"